alanw9876/android-tv-notify/README.md

 # android-tv-notify

 ### Android TV Notifications
 This is for sending quick notifications/alerts to your Android TV.
-It requires that the "Notification for Android TV" apk be installed on your TV to receive the messages.
+It requires that the "Notifications for Android TV" apk be installed on your Android TV to receive the messages.

 ###### Example Use: